Natalie Portman Disputes Moby Dating Claims

-It seems like it was an affair not to remember, after People reported that actress Natalie Portman slammed Moby’s claim that the two shared a brief romance.
+It seems like it was an affair not to remember after People reported that actress Natalie Portman slammed Moby’s claim that the two shared a brief romance.

-The “Go” singer made the confession his his new memoir, Then It Fell Apart.
-According to his account, the two met after the movie star came backstage after one of his shows.
+The “Go” singer made the confession in his new memoir, Then It Fell Apart.
+According to his account, the two met after the movie star came backstage at one of his shows.
 Moby admitted that he found it “confusing” that the beautiful young actress would be interested in him, but the two nonetheless agreed to meet up at the VMAs.

 Moby added that he had planned to break off their affair — though he wanted to be a good boyfriend, he felt like he had too much “panic” to be in a relationship.
 However, the Black Swan actress managed to beat him to the punch, telling him over the phone that she had met someone else.